-Active risk is relatively unchanged compared with the previous year.
-The fund has significant holdings in equities that have a significantly lower weight in the benchmark index.
-In addition, the fund has holdings that do not exist in the benchmark index.
+The fund has significant holdings in equities, which have a significantly lower weight in the benchmark.
+The fund also has a significantly higher level of concentration and fewer holdings than its benchmark.
+In addition, the fund has holdings that are not represented in the benchmark.
+The measure for active risk for 2022 is unchanged compared to the previous year.